 This is about to get harder

 Linda Hofstad Helleland, Norway’s minister for culture, recently announced that the government is planning to make it even harder for European Union based online gambling operators to access the local marketplace.
 The government sees this kind of access as a real threat to the local economy, especially in view of the fact that foreign operators spent $103.5 million in the year ending mid-2017, a 17% incremental from the previous year.
-These casinos spent most of this money on TV ads, where they promise to incentivize their customers by offering them gratis spinns, which are simply free spins provided to start the player off as soon as they register.
+These casinos spent most of this money on TV ads, where they promise to incentivize their customers by offering them free spins provided to start the player off as soon as they register.

 Ms. Helleland has indicated that the government will be engaging legislature in the country to come up with laws that make it impossible for foreign casino operators to exploit any loopholes.
 She also indicated that she has actually been in contact with EU member states regarding the issue and that they are on board with the moves Norway wants to make going forward.